AtmaprakashB/Wazuh-Enterprise-SOC-Lab/10-Attack-Simulation/01-Initial-Reconnaissance/README.md

 > **Note**
 >
-> Because the attacker and Windows hosts are deployed on the same VMware Host-Only network, reconnaissance traffic is exchanged directly between endpoints rather than traversing OPNsense.
-Consequently, these activities are primarily observed through endpoint telemetry (Sysmon and Windows Event Logs collected by Wazuh) instead of firewall logs.
+> The attacker and Windows hosts are connected to the same VMware Host-Only network.
+As a result, reconnaissance traffic is exchanged directly between endpoints rather than traversing OPNsense.
+Consequently, these reconnaissance activities are primarily observed through endpoint telemetry (Sysmon and Windows Event Logs collected by Wazuh) instead of firewall logs.

 ---